notahat/machinist/README.markdown

     Comment.blueprint do
       post
-      body { "Comment on " + post.name }
+      body { "Comment on " + post.title }
     end

-You can also override associated objects when calling make:
+### Other Associations

+For has\_many and has\_and\_belongs\_to\_many associations, ActiveRecord insists that the object be saved before any associated objects can be saved.
+That means you can't generate the associated objects from within the blueprint.

+The simplest solution is to write a test helper:

+    def make_post_with_comments(attributes = {})
-    post = Post.make
+      post = Post.make(attributes)
-    3.times { Comment.make(:post => post) }
+      3.times { post.comments.make }
+      post
+    end

+Note here that you can call `make` on a has\_many association, as well as on an ActiveRecord subclass.

-Note that make can take a block, into which it will pass the newly constructed object.
+Make can take a block, into which is passes the constructed object, so the above can be written as:

-If you want to generate an object graph without saving to the database, use make\_unsaved:

-    Comment.make_unsaved

-This will generate both the Comment and the associated Post without saving either.
+    def make_post_with_comments
+      Post.make(attributes) do |post|
+        3.times { post.comments.make }
+      end
+    end

 ### Using Blueprints in Rails Controller Tests

-The plan method behaves like make, except it returns a hash of attributes, rather than saving the object.
+The `plan` method behaves like `make`, except it returns a hash of attributes, and doesn't save the object.
 This is useful for passing in to controller tests:

     test "should create post" do
       assert_difference('Post.count') do